Acne during pregnancy, what solutions?

 Summary

-• What is Acne?
+• What is acne?

-• The causes of acne
+• Causes of acne

-What is Acne?
+What is acne?

 Acne is a skin disease characterized by the eruption of red pimples , blackheads and cysts.
 According to dermato-info there are several forms of acne: